Exporting renewable energy via refined minerals

 |Queensland||14%||***||Al, Zn||50% 2030|

-(All except the “minerals column” of this table is discussed on another page: see “Renewable energy is substantial and surging”.)
+(For further discussion of this table, see another page, “Renewable energy is substantial and surging”.)

-The “Al” on the table marks Australia’s four aluminium smelters, one in each of Tasmania, Victoria, New South Wales & Queensland.
+The “Al” on the table marks Australia’s four aluminium smelters, one in Tasmania, Victoria, New South Wales & Queensland.

 Our mainland renewable generation is increasing.
 As this happens, the mainland aluminium producers are becoming greener aluminium producers.